gaciuki2402/Breast_Cancer_Classification/README.md

 # Breast_Cancer_Classification
-This Breast Cancer Classification using Neural Network.
+This is a  Breast Cancer Classification Model using Neural Network.